Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Conclusions

-In developing our refinement laws for concurrent programs, we have endeavoured to make the laws as general as possible, sometimes at the expense of more complex proof obligations.
-The majority of our laws are more general than laws found in the related work on rely/guarantee concurrency.
+In developing our refinement laws, we have endeavoured to make the laws as general as possible.
+The proof obligations for each law have been derived as part of the proof process for the law, so that they are just what is needed to allow the proof to go through.
+Many of our laws are more general than laws found in the related work on rely/guarantee concurrency.
 Our more general laws allow one to tackle refinements that are not possible using other approaches.
 In practice, when applying our laws, many of our proof obligations are straightforward to prove; the difficult proof obligations tend to correspond to the ``interesting'' parts of the refinement, where it needs to explicitly cope with non-trivial interference.
-The laws in this paper are sufficient to develop practical concurrent programs but the underlying theory makes it straightforward to \begin{itemize} \item develop new laws for existing constructs or combinations of constructs, and \item extend the language with new constructs, such as multiway parallel, \footnote{Our Isabelle theories include this.} a $\kw{switch}$ command, a $\kw{for}$ command, or a simultaneous (or parallel) assignment~\cite{CPL63}, and associated laws. \end{itemize} The building blocks and layers of theory we have used allow for simpler proofs than those based, for example, on an operational semantics for the programming language~\cite{CoJo07}.
+The laws in this paper are sufficient to develop practical concurrent programs but the underlying theory makes it straightforward to \begin{itemize} \item develop new laws for existing constructs or combinations of constructs, \item add new data types, such as arrays, and \item extend the language with new constructs, such as multiway parallel, \footnote{Our Isabelle theories include this.} a $\kw{switch}$ command, a $\kw{for}$ command, or a simultaneous (or parallel) assignment~\cite{CPL63}, and associated laws. \end{itemize} The building blocks and layers of theory we have used allow for simpler proofs than those based, for example, on an operational semantics for the programming language~\cite{CoJo07}.

 This paper is based on our concurrent refinement algebra developed in~\cite{FMJournalAtomicSteps}, which includes the proof of the parallel introduction law summarised in \refsect{parallel}.
-The focus of the current paper is on laws for refining a process in the context of interference, i.e.\ refining each of the processes in a parallel composition in isolation.
+The focus of the current paper is on laws for refining a specification in the context of interference, i.e.\ refining each of the threads in a parallel composition in isolation.
 The tricky part is handling interference on shared variables.
 The laws developed here have been used for the refinement of some standard concurrent algorithms in~\cite{HayesJones18} and the reader is referred there for additional examples.